 If there is the possibility that you have been exposed to COVID-19 because a colleague has tested positive, you will be notified directly.
 Through contact tracing, the Department of Health will assess and inform all persons who may be at risk and require quarantine and/or testing.
 In line with public health practices and medical and student privacy laws, only those who would need to know about confirmed COVID-19 cases for personal health and safety reasons will be informed.

-The Department of Health will notify UCF of all known or suspected cases at UCF, and confirmed cases will be shared with the public via a forthcoming dashboard feature on the COVID-19 website that lists confirmed cases of COVID-19 that involve a student or faculty or staff member.
-The dashboard will be generic in nature, in accordance with medical and student privacy laws and public health best practices.
+The Department of Health will notify UCF of all known or suspected cases at UCF, and confirmed cases will be shared with the public via the dashboard on the COVID-19 website.

-Campus housing, Environmental Health and Safety or other areas will be apprised of known or suspected cases and the need for isolation, quarantine and appropriate cleaning and disinfecting measures.
+UCF Housing, Environmental Health and Safety or other areas will be notified of known or suspected cases and the need for isolation, quarantine and appropriate cleaning and disinfecting measures.

 Can face-to-face staff and group meetings resume?